-Top 8 ETFs in Singapore to watch out for in 2019
+Top 8 ETFs in Singapore to Watch Out for in the 2019 New Year

 Singapore is a top investment destination even as the global economy continues to grapple with uncertainties.
 A trade war between the U.S and China as well as Brexit uncertainty are some of the headwinds that continue to have an impact on the markets.